PeARSearch/PeARS-lite/README.md

 ## What and why

-This version of *PeARS Lite* is the one integrated with the On My Disk framework.
+This version of *PeARS Lite* is the one that will be integrated with the On My Disk framework.

 ## Installation and Setup